 Employers have a duty to consult their people on health and safety.
 You can do this by listening and talking to them about the work and how you will manage risks from COVID-19.
 The people who do the work are often the best people to understand the risks in the workplace and will have a view on how to work safely.
+You are encouraged to have individual discussions with your workers where reasonable to consider any uncertainties they have about precautions in place to make the workplace COVID-secure.
 Involving them in making decisions shows that you take their health and safety seriously.
 You must consult with the health and safety representative selected by a recognised trade union or, if there isn't one, a representative chosen by workers.
 As an employer, you cannot decide who the representative will be.